 Cannabidiol (CBD) pet products have been widely recognized for their potential health benefits.
 Today, pet owners have many options when it comes to the world of hemp.
 But, what’s the difference between hemp oil vs CBD oil for dogs?
 The main difference is that hemp oil doesn’t contain any cannabinoids and CBD oil does.
 There are several different terms thrown around, and tons of ways to utilize cannabis, so we’re here to clear up any confusion.

-Hemp oil (also called “hempseed oil”) and CBD oil both come from the hemp plant, but they are two different products.
+Hemp oil (also called “hempseed oil”) and CBD oil for pets both come from the hemp plant, but they are two different products.
 If you’re looking to give your dog some type of hemp-based oil but don’t know where to start, we’ll break down the differences and similarities between hemp oil and CBD oil for dogs.

 What is Hemp Oil for Dogs?

 The most important difference between hemp oil vs CBD oil for dogs is that they are not the same product.
 This distinction is crucial because some companies mislabel their CBD oil as hemp oil and vice versa.
 If the company cannot get this difference right, you should steer clear of them.
 Both oils are hemp-based products that deliver benefits to the body and skin of humans and pets.

 Before we get into the difference between hemp oil vs CBD oil for dogs, we must first distinguish between hemp and marijuana.
 Even though hemp and marijuana are both subspecies of the cannabis plant, hemp plants do not necessarily contain all the compounds typically associated with marijuana.